Hubs-Foundation/hubs-duck-addon/README.md

 # Hubs Duck Add-On
-A [Mozilla Hubs](https://github.com/mozilla/hubs/) add-on that adds support for spawning a duck in a Hubs room.
+A [Hubs](https://github.com/mozilla/hubs/) add-on that adds support for spawning a duck in a Hubs room.

 As of now add-ons are not yet part of the main Hubs branch, so you'll need to use the Hubs client [add-ons branch](https://github.com/mozilla/hubs/tree/addons) and install this add-on on it.